Cipher7/OSEP/Client-Side-Execution-With-Windows-Script-Host/README.md

 C# code can be found [here](./C%23%20Programs/JscriptShellcode.cs)

-Compile DLL can be found [here](./Compiled%20binaries/JscriptShellcode.dll)
+Compiled DLL can be found [here](./Compiled%20binaries/JscriptShellcode.dll)

 Jscript can be found [here](./JScript/JscriptShellcode.js)